 3. To promote an understanding of ethical practices in counseling and guidance through demonstration, research, program development, faculty consultation, and in-service education;

 4. To increase student's level of multicultural awareness, knowledge, and skills, especially as applied to counseling practice.

 Admission is based on previous preparation and background, intellectual and affective potential for graduate study, and personal qualifications that contribute to success as a counselor.
 Application to the program presumes satisfactory completion of a bachelor's degree with an acceptable undergraduate grade-point average.

-A student shall be advanced to candidacy on the basis of having successfully completed the prerequisite EDEP 429 (or equivalent), and 24 credit hours of required courses in his or her respective specialty, including one practicum.
+A student shall be advanced to candidacy on the basis of having successfully completed EDEP 429 and 24 credit hours of required courses in his or her respective specialty, including one practicum.
 Continuation in the program is based on satisfactory progress toward the degree as determined by the faculty and the Graduate Division.
 Students who fail to attain a grade of B or better in practicum/internship will not be allowed to continue in the program.

 All classified counseling and guidance students shall preregister for counseling and guidance courses.
 Preregistration forms can be obtained from the department office approximately three weeks before the end of the previous semester.
 Students should consult their adviser before completing preregistration forms and should secure their adviser's written approval.